JasonEtco/jasonet.co/src/pages/posts/probot-with-ui.md

 ## Identifying users

 A little known part of GitHub Apps (and by extension, Probot) is [that users can "log in"](https://developer.github.com/apps/building-github-apps/identifying-and-authorizing-users-for-github-apps/#identifying-users-on-your-site) using the regular [OAuth flow](https://developer.github.com/apps/building-oauth-apps/authorizing-oauth-apps/#web-application-flow).
-Your GitHub App has some credentials that can be used to ask GitHub who the user is:
+Your GitHub App has some credentials (a client ID and secret) that can be used to ask GitHub who the user is:

 First, we expose a `/login` route where we redirect the user to GitHub with some special query params: